ESCAPE TO W HONG KONG

 MEET THE STARS IN TSIM SHA TSUI (TST)

 When you venture beyond the hotel's Union Square neighborhood you're only moments away from the legendary Tsim Sha Tsui area, where Nathan and Canton Road's "golden mile of shopping" awaits you.
-You'll also find Kowloon Park, the Avenue of Stars, the famous Star Ferry Pier, the Hong Kong Cultural Centre and Temple Street, all of which exude legendary charm and world-class specialty cuisine.
+You'll also find Kowloon Park, the Avenue of Stars, the Star Ferry Pier, the Hong Kong Cultural Centre and Temple Street, all of which exude legendary charm and world-class specialty cuisine.

 BRUSH UP ON YOUR HISTORY